IPVS-AS/MBP/resources/adapter-scripts/sensoradapter_xdk_mqtt/README.md

 ## Script details

-The script `sensoradapter_xdk.py` subscribes on the localhost broker to receive a JSON containing all the sensors enabled and its values on the XDK device...
+The script `sensoradapter_xdk_mqtt.py` subscribes on the localhost broker to receive a JSON containing all the sensors enabled and its values...

 Example of JSON received:
 ```